datawowio/k_sequencing_gem/README.md

 You have to contact us [Datawow](https://datawow.io/pages/contact) to get your token.
 With this token you'll be able to use our gem properly.

 ## Usage
-There are 3 oparations of each model as the same name see example below
+There are 3 operations of each model as the same name, see example below

 #### Get image
 ```ruby